 Sl.No.
 Collimation System Rise and fall system 1.
-It is rapid as it involves few calculation It is labourious, involving several calculations 2.
-There is no check on the RL of There is a check on the RL of intermediate intermediate points Points 3.
-Errors in immediate RLs cannot be Errors in immediate RLs can be detected as all detected the points are correlated 4.
-There are two checks on the There are three checks on the accuracy of RL accuracy of RL calculation Calculation 5.
-This system is suitable for This system is suitable for fly levelling where longitudinal levelling where there are there are no intermediate sights. a number of intermediate sights.
+It is rapid as it involves few calculation It is labourious,involving several calculations 2.
+There is no check on the RL of intermediate points There is a check on the RL of intermediate Points 3.
+Errors in immediate RLs cannot be detected Errors in immediate RLs can be detected as all the points are correlated 4.
+There are two checks on the accuracy of RL calculation There are three checks on the accuracy of RL Calculation 5.
+This system is suitable for longitudinal levelling where there are a number of intermediate sights.
+This system is suitable for fly levelling where there are no intermediate sights.